shannonlynne/PhiRedactor/README.md

 I also triple-checked the project requirements and aimed to make the README as informative as possible.

 I probably spent more time wrangling Codespaces than anything else!
 I've never used it before, and while it’s a bit quirky, I had one file in the wrong place and it took a bit to realize it.
 However, I really don’t consider that part of the actual project.
 It was just something I wanted to learn for my own development.
 Now I know how it works, and what not to do.
+Unfortunately I had a friend run through steps to run it but since he is a Java dev and doesn't use most of these tools,

+See frontend/TestFiles for test files